 Police officers can seize any weapons or other contraband they feel during the patfrisk if they were able to identify the weapons or contraband by the way it felt under the suspect’s clothes.
 This is known as the plain feel doctrine.
 It’s easy for officers to identify weapons such as guns and most knives.
 Other contraband, however, is more difficult to identify.
 In practice, officers usually look at all of the contents of suspects’ pockets regardless of whether the items feel like contraband.
 If drugs are discovered, the police will claim they were able to determine the items were drugs by the way they felt through the suspect’s clothes.
 This is usually untrue, and the police officer will be subject to an aggressive cross-examination at the motion to suppress hearing.
 It is always the Commonwealth’s burden to establish the police did not violate the suspect’s constitutional rights during a patfrisk.

 In nearly every case where the police stop, seize, and frisk a person, the defense attorney will file a motion to suppress any evidence that resulted from the police conduct.
 If the officers acted unconstitutionally at any point, the evidence will likely be suppressed at trial.
-If you are being charged with a crime that resulted from your seizure by the police, you should immediately call a criminal defense attorney to explore your options.
+If you are being charged with a crime that resulted from your seizure by the police, you should immediately call a Middlesex County criminal defense attorney to explore your options.
 Our legal team is ready to help you with matters ranging from motions to suppress to warrantless searches.